-"WesterKerk", Tallest Tower
+"WesterKerk", Tallest Tower in the city |

 On July 20, 2001, we took the train to Amsterdam for the day.
 It was a 3 hour ride from Brussels to Amsterdam.
 At the time, it was 50.57 euros per person, roundtrip (the euro was at its lowest, less than the US dollar, so that was good for us).
 We saw many of the highlights in Amsterdam.
 The ‘Westerkerk’ is the church containing the remains of Rembrandt (1669).
 The ‘Westerkerk’ is also the tallest tower in the city lined with canals and over 1,200 bridges.
 There are 200 coffee shops in Amsterdam.
 Although drugs are banned in the area, you are still able to buy small quantities of certain drugs for personal use in coffee shops, so we were told.
 Cafes are more like pubs where you can be entertained by local folk singers.
 Any visitor to Amsterdam is intrigued by the Red Light district!
 Behind hundreds of red lit windows, are scantily dressed women trying to seduce patrons into their room.
 It’s actually a safe and well patrolled area for tourists and visitors to walk through and get glimpse of this famous and unique attraction.